Camamu Bay is one of the largest bays on the Brazilian coast, situated on the Costa do Dendê, between Morro de São Paulo and Itacaré.

 Local traditions

-Videos of Camamu Bay
+Videos about Camamu Bay

 Baia de Camamu e Peninsula de Marau10:15